 Facilitator: Greg K.

 Description: This session will focus on: What is Narcotics Anonymous?
-How someone can reach us and what we can do to help will also be discussed.
+How you can reach us.
+What we can do to help.
 A couple of us will give our experience of strength and hope.

 (Only NCSAPPB credit available for this session – NO other credit available)

 Description: Because addicted clients need as many recovery alternatives as possible, this session will focus on five abstinent-based 12-Step Alternative Groups: Women for Sobriety; 16 Steps, Rational Recovery; Secular Organizations for Sobriety; Self-Management and Recovery Training (SMART).
 An overview for each group will be provided.
 This overview will include: basic concepts; use in counseling; strengths; spiritual/religious dimension; limitations; and accessibility.
 Experiential exercises (role play, case studies) will be used to assist counselors in applying this information to their specific population.

 Description: Coming Out for Lesbian and Gay individuals is unique to each individual.
 It is also unique to their families.
 This movie explores the Coming Out process from the family perspective.
 The movie focuses on the journey of six families from different cultural and faith backgrounds as they come to terms with their child’s sexual orientation.
 It also discusses how they reconcile their faith communities’ position on sexual orientation with the love they have for their child.